Boundary Criticality at the Nishimori Multicritical Point

-The overlap $\langle \Psi_{\theta'}(\bm{\mathrm{J}}_2) | \Psi_{\theta}(\bm{\mathrm{J}}_1) \rangle$ admits a natural BCFT interpretation in terms of b.c.c.\ operators.
-Let us denote by $a$ and $b$ the conformal boundary conditions corresponding to the microscopic orientations.
-The geometry of the overlap is that of a long strip with boundary condition $a$ at the ``bottom'' and $b$ at the ``top'' (see Fig.~\ref{fig:append_bcc}, right panel).
+In the scaling limit, the wavefunction overlap $\langle \Psi_{\theta'}(\bm{\mathrm{J}}_2) | \Psi_{\theta}(\bm{\mathrm{J}}_1) \rangle$ admits a natural BCFT interpretation in terms of b.c.c.\ operators, as illustrated in Fig.~\ref{fig:append_bcc}.
+Let us denote by $a$ and $b$ the conformal boundary conditions.
+The geometry of the overlap is that of a long strip with boundary condition $a$ at the ``bottom'' and $b$ at the ``top'' (see Fig.~\ref{fig:append_bcc} middle and right panel).
 There are two points where the bottom and top boundaries meet; at these points, the boundary condition jumps from $a$ to $b$.
 In the BCFT description, these junctions are precisely the insertion points of b.c.c.\ operators $\phi_{a|b}$, which we indicate schematically by green dots in Fig.~\ref{fig:append_bcc}.